THE JACKSON COUNTY AMATEUR RADIO CLUB, INC

 be doing more outreach to the ham community and will get some protocols in

 place to get that incorporated back into our operations.
-In the meantime,
+In the

-report.
+call in a report.
 Tony |

 New